 High Employee Turn-Over

-In most cases, companies with high turnover rates fail to meet the motivational needs of their employees, see Herzberg’s Theory of Motivation and Maslow’s Hierarchy of Needs.
-For example, if you are asking your customer service representatives and frontline employees to enforce policies that upset your customers, who, in turn, express their displeasure in a harsh and demeaning way, why are you surprised when employees quit?
+In most cases, companies with high turnover rates fail to meet the motivational needs of their employees; see Herzberg’s Theory of Motivation and Maslow’s Hierarchy of Needs.
+For example, if you ask your customer service representatives and frontline employees to enforce policies that upset your customers, who, in turn, express their displeasure in a harsh and demeaning way, why are you surprised when employees quit?
 Managers should never create policies without input from the people expected to implement them.

 No Accountability for Senior Managers

 Senior managers must understand they are responsible for everything that happens or fails to occur within their area of responsibility, and they need to be held accountable.
 Blaming poor performance on frontline workers is just an excuse for the failure of senior management.

 The best way to hold managers accountable is through bottom-up evaluations.
 Along with traditional forms of employee evaluation, frontline managers should evaluate the departments they interact with on how well they support the frontline effort.
-Managers should establish three to five KPIs for each department that reflects its performance in supporting the company mission.
+Managers should establish three to five KPIs for each department that reflect its performance in supporting the company mission.
 The department doing the evaluation should help create the KPIs.
 For example, the warehouse manager should suggest KPIs evaluating their production interactions, purchasing (including supplier ratings), and 3PL logistic services.
 The production manager would provide KPIs, assessing their interactions with purchasing, the warehouse, maintenance, and HR.

-One of the most important KPI for every manager is employee turnover and measured in every department for every manager.
+One of the most important KPIs for every manager is employee turnover which is measured in every department for every manager.
 Managers should initiate a serious review of any department with a high turnover rate.